Darius James

 Darius James (aka Dr. Snakeskin, born 1954) is an African-American author and performance artist.
 He is the author of That's Blaxploitation: Roots of the Baadasssss 'Tude (Rated X by an All-Whyte Jury), an unorthodox, semi-autobiographical history of the blaxploitation film genre, and Negrophobia: An Urban Parable, a satirical novel written in screenplay form.

 His work is influenced by the Voodoo religion.
 James lives in Hamden, Connecticut.

-He appeared in the 2006 film Black Deutschland.
+He appeared in the 2006 film Black Deutschland (James had lived in Berlin).
 He co-wrote and appeared in a feature-length film released in 2013, The United States of Hoodoo.